masgeek/fuelrod-ts-api/README.md

-# Awesome Project Build with PrisMA and ExpressJS
+# Awesome Project Build with Prisma and ExpressJS

 Steps to run this project: